Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/getPage/getPage.md

         style="width: 50%; padding: 5px;"/>
     </div>

-2. Select the event `press` and drag the `App.getPage` function to the event flow and fill in the parameter.
+2. Select the event `press` and drag the `Log.write` function to the event flow and select function as the parameter type.
+3. Drag `App.getPage` function inside the `Log.write` sub flow and fill in the parameter.
 For the `pageType` parameter, you can set as Current or Previous page.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./appGetPage-step-2.png"